 That doughy goodness stuffed with sweet barbecued pork?
 That's bao.
 Soupy dumplings you pierce with a chopstick and suck all the brothy juices out of?
 That's bao too.
 For the purpose of this list, we're specifically talking burger bao—a pillowy, c-shaped bun known in Taiwan as gua bao or 'cut bread'.
 These are the contenders we reckon bust out the best bao in Brisbane.

 Did someone say Asian Fusion craft beer bar?
 Zero Fox has been serving up Korean and Japanese bar snacks to pair with craft brews for yonks, and there's nowhere we'd rather chow down on the combination.
-There are a few bao options that are sure to satisfy, including spicy pork, bulgogi beef and soft shell crab.
+There are a few bao options that are sure to satisfy, including sweet soy chicken, crispy salmon and soft shell crab.
 And if you’re meat-impaired, don’t worry: munch your way through the mushroom and sweet potato—you won’t regret it.

 Oh Boy Bok Choy